Skip to Content

 If your plants can survive on their own for three-to-five days, most of these techniques will extend that for about another three days at best.
 So if you plan to be away for more than a week, asking a neighbor to come in and water your plants is essential.

-healthy flowers pouring from a pot
+Healthy flowers pouring from a pot

 If it isn’t just a matter of watering each one until the soil feels moist leave written instructions that name and describe the plants and explain what they need.
 Some people will group together plants that need similar care.